uswds/uswds/docs/_components/form-controls/04-radio-buttons.md

 ---
-type: component
 title: Radio buttons
+parent: Form controls
 maturity: beta
-parent: Form controls
 order: 04
+lead: Radio buttons allow users to see all available choices at once and select exactly one option.
 ---

-<p class="usa-font-lead">Radio buttons allow users to see all available choices at once and select exactly one option.</p>

 <div class="preview">